Make your Halloween morning, party or office potluck spooky AND sweet with these easy monster eye doughnuts!

 How to make monster doughnuts

 Second, whip up some doughnuts.
-Either follow the chocolate doughnut recipe below or whip up another favorite flavor.
+Either follow the chocolate doughnut recipe below or whip up another doughnut flavor.

 New to baking and decorating doughnuts?
 No worries!
 Here are some tricks and tips to help you make the perfect batch the first time around.